 Helpful references

-These outside resources are included to help homeowners check safety and maintenance basics before requesting service.
+We use primary and authoritative sources where practical.
+These references help consumers check safety and maintenance basics before requesting service.